-If you notice any of these signs, try to “open the door” by sitting with your co-worker, telling them openly the signs you’ve observed, and asking if there’s anything you can do to help them.
+If you notice any of these signs, try to “open the door” by sitting with your co-worker, telling them openly the signs you’ve observed, and asking if there’s anything you can do to help.

 If they open up to you, use the strategies described in the first scenario above.
 If they don’t open up to you, raise the subject of suicide with them directly by sharing your observations.
-Tell them that you’re concerned, and that if they feel suicidal, help is available.
+Tell them that you’re concerned, and that if they are feeling suicidal, help is available.

 If you think that someone is about to attempt suicide soon

-Another possible (though rare) scenario is a colleague who is about to attempt suicide very soon.
-They have a method of doing it right there or are threatening to do it now (e.g. has a weapon, is standing near an electrical panel to electrocute themselves, is threatening to jump off a platform or from the roof of the building, or calls you from their car or home and tells you they have swallowed poison or is about to do something irreversible).
-The only thing you can do in these situations is to talk to your co-worker, tell them you understand how much they must be suffering, and get them to talk about their suffering, their distress, their problems.
+Another possible (although rare) scenario is a colleague who is about to attempt suicide very soon.
+Thye have a method immediately available or is threatening to take their life now (e.g.they have a weapon, are standing near an electrical panel, is threatening to jump off a platform or roof of a building, or calls you and tells you they have swallowed poison or are about to do something irreversible).
+The only thing you can do in these situations is to talk to your co-worker, tell them you understand how much they must be suffering, and get them to talk about their suffering, distress, ands problems.
 If possible, ask other co-workers for help.
 Call 911 (if available in your area) or the police, explain the situation, and ask for immediate assistance.
 If you can’t call yourself, get someone else to call immediately.

-If you’re near the suicidal person, keep a good distance from them.
-If they are armed, don’t approach them unless they put down their weapon, move far enough away from it, and give permission to approach them.
-Never try to restrain someone who is threatening to jump or kill themselves in a violent manner, because you could get seriously injured or killed.
+If you’re near the suicidal person, maintain a good distance.
+If they are armed, don’t approach unless theyput down the weapon, moves far enough away from it, and gives you permission to approach.
+Never try to restrain someone who is threatening to jump or end their life in a violent manner, as you may be seriously injured or killed.
 When emergency workers arrive, let them take charge of the situation.
 If you were the person to whom the suicidal co-worker was talking, don’t leave the scene until you’re told to do so (the suicidal person may want to continue talking to you because they trust you).
-After this type of incident, contact a counsellor to talk about it.
+After this type of incident, contact your employee and family assistance program to talk about it.
 A counsellor can help you express your feelings, make sense of your experience, and process your reactions.